-Companies can consider hiring team members such as independent contractors, temporary employees, or part-time employees to kick off operations in your new markets.
-However, given the compliance risks associated with this option, we suggest working with an Employer of Record in order to manage compliance of these team members.
+Companies can consider hiring team members such as contractors, temporary employees, or part-time employees to kick off operations in your new markets.
+However, it's critical to keep in mind the misclassification risks associated with hiring contractors.
+For long-term growth, converting contractors to employees is a safer option for organizations that want to mitigate risk.

 5. Pick a Global Expansion Partner for Market Success

 Companies that enter foreign markets need to fully understand all aspects of the country’s laws and regulations.
 Companies can successfully do by partnering up with companies whose primary focus is to understand potential risks and recognize warning signs.

 In-country partners include a local attorney to protect liability and a consultant to advise on local compliance.
 Or partner with an EOR, which handles the entire hiring process.

 Picking the right global expansion partner can make all this difference in the global expansion experience.

 6. Let Mistakes Happen

 Global expansion is a tricky process, even for companies that have taken time to prepare and do their research.
 It is important for companies to give themselves and their international team time to learn the ropes and adjust to the new dynamic.

 Allow time to nurture and empower an international team, and avoid becoming a “helicopter CEO.”
 Instead, understand that obstacles will arise and know how to approach them when they do.

 Finally, the most important aspect of international market success is getting boots on the ground, experiencing the market first-hand and learning about the culture to make sure it’s a good fit for your organization.